8 ways to support the Black Lives Matter movement in the long term

-Protests that have swept the US and the globe since the deaths of George Floyd, Breonna Taylor and Ahmaud Arbery -- and now 27-year-old Atlanta man Rayshard Brooks -- have created a tidal wave of demands to end policies that promote police brutality and systematic racism.
-The outcry targets everything from police unions to the inner workings of corporations.
+A swell of public support for Black communities is growing, from protests that rocked the US and the globe calling for the end of police brutality to new focus on recognizing Juneteenth, an annual holiday that took place on Friday, which symbolizes and celebrates the end of historical enslavement.
+The deaths of George Floyd, Breonna Taylor, Ahmaud Arbery and Rayshard Brooks -- sparked outrage that hundreds of thousands of people have turned to action.

+America's reckoning with systemic racism has incited early changes, local and global pledges to review police funding to bans on chokehold maneuvers when interacting with civilians.
+Across the US, statues of Confederate figures and others involved in the enslavement of Black people are being torn down, and a movement to rename army bases that honor Confederate soldiers has the support of retired US Army general and CIA director David Petraeus.

-Maybe you've personally joined a protest like hundreds of thousands of people, or found other ways to support the Black Lives Matter movement at the heart of the demonstrations.
-But how do you continue to combat racism after the protests die down?
+Maybe you've personally joined a protest, or found other ways to support the Black Lives Matter movement at the heart of the demonstrations.
+But how do you keep it going after the protests fizzle out?

-We've gathered some ideas from the Black Lives Matter movement, NAACP and American Civil Liberties Union, among others, to help get you started.
+We've gathered suggestions from the Black Lives Matter movement, NAACP and American Civil Liberties Union, among others, to help get you started.
 We've reached out to our local chapters of these organizations for more tips, and will continue to update this story with more information.

 1. Make an ongoing, monthly donation to an organization